 Jessica Baglow ( Hamlet, Jane Eyre and Educating Rita at Bolton Octagon) will take the title role of Phoebe Throssel and Dario Coates (The Rubenstein Kiss at Southwark Playhouse) will play her love interest, Captain Valentine Brown.

 This show marks the beginning of a new production model for the Northern Broadsides.
 Each production will be co-created with the local community.
 And for this production, the performers will collaborate with workers from the Quality Street factory to develop a modern take on love, and to devise a live commentary that will frame Barrie’s original text.
 With an injection of contemporary relevance, the community ensemble will add a modern lens through which to view Barrie’s narrative.

 Inspired by the diverse voices, cultures and heritage found in the North, we love that Northern Broadsides bring a proud northern twist into everything that they do.
-Quality Street looks to be a highlight of the theatre calendar – we recommend getting booked in early for this one.
+Quality Street looks to be a highlight of the theatre calendar – we recommend booking ASAP.

 Because of the ongoing Coronavirus crisis, we are unable to bring you our usual recommendations for things to do in Manchester and the North.
 Our thoughts at this time are with our readers and with the organisations and businesses who make the North of England a great place to live and visit.
 We hope you stay well and look forward to sharing more unmissable events and places with you later in the year.

 Here’s our guide to supporting organisations in Manchester and the North.

 Please note – many of the venues on our site will be closed and events either postponed or cancelled.
 Please check the venue website for details.